The Ultimate Guide to Parental Controls| 10 min read time

 The Internet wasn’t built for kids.
 But by using filters and enabling SafeSearch, you can make it a safe place for your kids to browse around.

 Through Circle’s Filter feature, you can customize each family member’s profile limitations by age-appropriateness.
 Circle comes equipped with preset ages for kids, teens, and adults that block content that can be custom-modified.

 Manage online video games

 Video game creators are great at finding ways to suck kids in.
 With Circle, you can outsmart them and protect your kids.
-Set limits for online gaming apps or even the gaming console in your home.
+Whether you need cell phone parental control or parental control on laptops and gaming consoles, you can set limits for online games.
 Check out this helpful blog about how to navigate the most popular games kids are playing right now so know what to be on the lookout for.

 Track your kids’ location

 You can stop worrying about if your kids are where they should be.
 When you enable location services through parental controls, you’ll be able to track your kids’ mobile devices.

 Keep parental controls rolling when your kids aren’t home

 iOS and Android devices can be managed by the Circle Parental Controls App wherever they go, even when connected to data plans or guest Wi-Fi networks.
 No matter where your kids are, you can know they’re safe.

 Circle provides parental controls at home and away.
 My favorite part is filtering the Internet and controlling multiple devices across family members.